- CLASS: Arachnida (Arachnids)

 Unlike most other invertebrates, female scorpions give birth to live young 2 to 18 months after mating, depending on the species.
 The babies resemble miniature adults, except that they are usually white and soft bodied and cannot sting or feed.
 The newborns immediately climb onto their mother's back, where they remain for several days until their first molt.
 During this time, they absorb a nutritious yolk sac and are fiercely guarded by their protective mother.

 After their first molt, the young typically disperse.
-In some species, the mothers kill a prey item and leave it for her babies, and in these species the young (not surprisingly!) stay with Mom as long as two years.
+In some scorpions, the mothers kill a prey item and leave it for her babies, and in these scorpions the young (not surprisingly!) stay with Mom as long as two years.
 This is a tricky time for the young, however, because if the mother gets hungry, she may no longer recognize them as hers and might eat them!
 After that first molt, the young scorpions leave to establish territories of their own.
 The average time to maturity is between two and three years, with some species maturing in six months and some taking almost seven years!